 Return to main Astrophotos page

 A few of the photos were taken with an 8", f/9 Newtonian on a Dobsonian mount that I've had since high school.
 This is a home-made telescope that we found through a newspaper ad.
 It has a Cave mirror, but in its original condition had some problems including astigmatism.
-We took it to Pierre Schwaar (around 1991) who fixed it up.
-It turned out that the astigmatism was caused by excessive glue.
+We took it to Pierre Schwaar (around 1991) who diagnosed the mirror problem (it was due to mounting stress from excessive glue), remounted it, and also redid the secondary mount.
 Since then this telescope has worked quite well for observing planets.

 5/2010 - : Orion Atlas EQ-G equatorial mount, bought at SJAA auction.
 This is a much heavier mount, and it drives quite a bit better, with less backlash.
 The open-loop tracking is marginally better than with the LXD55 mount, but without guiding I'm still limited to 20-60s exposures.